maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module01.md

 This especially startled me as Neil said "You will probably never finish your planned project" or something along these lines.
 To avoid handing out a half completed project, it's important to plan the main features and tasks ahead of time and document everything on the go.
 That's the reason for this website !
 Document everything related to  assignments or my project !

 Moreover, the best management method would be to plan how much time I have to work on the FabAcademy and try to deliver something finished in this period and at least, it will be delivered on time.
 This is the whole balance between **supply-side** (i.e. I'll work on it for how long I can and the best I can in this time) and **demand-side** (i.e. I'll work on it until I reached this level of perfection which will basically never happen) time-management.

+It's also important to work in parallel rather in series to avoid getting blocked by one task.
+Working in spiral also helps with this.
+Every project should start with the basic tasks and simply grow like an onion, adding layers of complexity as you go.

+To help parallelize tasks, it's important to work in modules and hierarchy (_that's the power of object-oriented programming_ ;)) and that will surely help debugging when things will eventually fail.

 ## Tools for developing my Website
 I will be listing here the main tools that I used to build my website and the main steps to get to this result.